maziac/DeZog/documentation/Usage.md

 You can hover over the label to display the address of the label.

-By default DeZog assumes the type of the label to be a byte.
-You can change this by adding the type (e.g. 'w' for word) after the label name:
+You can assign the size of the label contents manually by placing the size after the label name.
+E.g. use ```2```for a word.

+TODO: Different picture.
 ![](images/watch_simple_type.jpg)

+If you omit the size it is estimated by DeZog.
+But note that the size estimation is based on heuristics and might be wrong.

+TODO: Different picture.
 The 3rd parameter is the number of elements to show.
 The example here shows 5 word values starting at the label.

 ![](images/watch_array.gif)

-The type parameter is basically just the element size with 1 for 'b' (byte) and 2 for 'w' (word).
+If you choose a different size the display changes accordingly.
-You can also put a different number here or even another label (EQU) value.
+You can also put another label (EQU) value here.

 ![](images/watch_type_as_number.jpg)